itsFuzzyDev/CuaCode-old/README.md

+# something something if you want to actually read:
 CLI agent for computer use and more.
 > [!WARNING]
 > This is still a work in progress, use at your own risk (not a virus, just not my problem if you mess up your computer lol).